IoTReady/iotready.github.io/blog/selecting-suitable-rfid-system.md

 Across these technologies, tags are available with batteries (active) or without (passive).

-> [Passive Bluetooth tags](https://www.wiliot.com/) are new but are excited to see where they go.
+> [Passive Bluetooth tags](https://www.wiliot.com/) are new but we are excited to see where they go.

 ### How do passive RF tags work?